-The Audit and CG Committee has considered and selected EL Business Advisory Co., Ltd. to be an independent internal auditor for 2019 as well as approved the internal audit scope and plan for the year 2019 whereas the internal auditor shall report the result directly to the Audit and CG Committee.
+The Audit and CG Committee has considered and selected EL Business Advisory Co., Ltd. to be an independent internal auditor for 2020 as well as approved the internal audit scope and plan for the year 2020 whereas the internal auditor shall report the result directly to the Audit and CG Committee.

-4. Review of the Company's compliance with the laws regarding securities and stock exchange, requirements of the Stock Exchange of Thailand or laws relevant to the Company's business.
-The Audit and CG Committee has reviewed if the Company has in place the processes to ensure that the operations are in compliance with the laws regarding securities and stock exchange, requirements of the Stock Exchange of Thailand and the Securities and Exchange

-5. Connected transactions or transactions which may involve a conflict of interest
+- 4. Review of the Company's compliance with the laws regarding securities and stock exchange, requirements of the Stock Exchange of Thailand or laws relevant to the Company's business.
+The Audit and CG Committee has reviewed if the Company has in place the processes to ensure that the operations are in compliance with the laws regarding securities and stock exchange, requirements of the Stock Exchange of Thailand and the Securities and Exchange Commission as well as laws relevant to the Company's business. - 5.
+Connected transactions or transactions which may involve a conflict of interest - In 2019, the Company had no connected transaction or transaction which may involve a conflict of interest prescribed by the Stock Exchange of Thailand regulations regarding the connected transactions and/or the acquisition or disposition of the Company's asset.